-Pupil Premium funding, which is allocated for pupils with free school meals, may also be used to support pupils with special needs.
+Pupil Premium funding, may also be used to support children eligible for the grant if they have additional needs.

 The class teacher alongside the SENCO and Head Teacher will discuss the child's needs and what support would be appropriate.
 Different children will require different levels of support.
 Decisions as to how much support and how often it will be delivered will depend upon the nature of difficulties that the pupil has.